tessro/old-blog/source/_posts/2011-10-28-the-slow-death-of-the-young-entrepreneur.markdown

 perception of my self match up with reality?
 Am I too ambitious?
 Am I working hard enough?
 Too hard?_ I've begun to wonder: am I running out of time?

+When I was younger, I thought of my life in stages:

+1. Work your ass off for someone else, learn.
+(Age 22-27)
+2. Start your own company, work your ass off, get your "fuck you" money.
+(Age 28-32)
+3. Relax a little.
+Travel.
+Get married.
+Get back in shape.
+(Age 33-34)
+4. Start a family.
+Work hard, but for a stable number of hours.
+(Age 35+)

-I have an ambitious set of personal goals:
+Today, I'm still clinging to an ambitious set of personal goals:

 * Become an expert engineer
 * Lead a startup to marketplace success